IB GuidesSeptember 14, 2025

 Mastering the IB Economics Extended Essay requires careful planning, diligent research, critical analysis, and effective communication.
 By following the steps outlined in this guide, you can increase your chances of achieving a high score and demonstrating your understanding of economics.
 Remember to choose a topic that interests you, formulate a clear research question, apply relevant economic theory, and conduct critical analysis.

-Ready to take your IB Economics Extended Essay to the next level?
-Try Marksy for free today and experience the power of AI-driven feedback!
+Want to improve your IB Economics Extended Essay?
+Try Marksy for free today and see what the feedback points out!
 See how our AI grading assistant can help you identify areas for improvement and achieve your best possible score.
-Sign up for a free trial now and unlock the secrets to Extended Essay success!
+Sign up for a free trial now and learn how to Extended Essay success!